rodrigoaatmicrosoft/azure-reference-other/stream-analytics-docs/match-recognize-stream-analytics.md

 The pattern defines the regular expression of events to be searched over the data stream.
 Pattern variables are user- defined and separated by spaces.
 Modifiers like **+** and **\*** can be used to modify the frequency of a variable when matching events.

+### Classifier() function

+Classifier function can be used in **MEASURES** to output the pattern names that were matched.
+It will output a list of strings, each one representing the pattern name matched.

 ### Example

 ```SQL